Karl Denver: Career

 Denver was born Angus Murdo McKenzie in Springburn, Glasgow, and was well travelled by the time he took up singing, having had a previous career in the Norwegian Merchant Navy.
 He also had a country music influence, having lived in Nashville, Tennessee, US, for a short time before being deported from there as an illegal immigrant in 1959.
 In the US, he adopted the new name that he retained for the remainder of his singing career.

 In the early 1960s, he formed a trio which included Kevin Neill (25 July 1931, Manchester, Lancashire – 13 March 2010, Blackley, Manchester) and Gerry Cottrell (born Gerard Cottrell, 18 December 1933, Manchester, Lancashire – 24 November 2006).

 Denver's song, "Never Goodbye", was an entry in A Song for Europe in 1962 and was another chart hit.
 In 1963, he appeared in the film Just for Fun, along with Bobby Vee, the Vernons Girls, and various other American and British pop music acts.
 He also appeared on BBC Radio a few times alongside The Beatles on a show named after a song he performed with them called "Side by Side".

 After the mid-1960s, Denver worked mainly on the cabaret circuit.
 However, in 1989 he enjoyed a brief rise in profile after guesting on Madchester band, the Happy Mondays' single, "Lazyitis (One-Armed Boxer)", on Factory Records (FAC 222).
 Denver also appeared in The Happy Mondays' video for the song, although he contracted pneumonia whilst filming the video.
 Following this collaboration Factory released two further Denver recordings, "Wimoweh '89" (FAC 228) and "Indambinigi" (FAC 278; credited to Karl Denver and Steve Lima).

 In 1993 he released his final album, Just Loving You, aimed at the country music market.
 In mid-1998, Denver began recording a new album, but died before it was completed.
 The finished tracks were included on a re-release of Just Loving You entitled Movin' On in 1999.
 The final song he recorded was "I Can't Go on This Way".

 Death

 Denver died from a brain tumour in December 1998, at the age of 67.
-His ashes are buried in Stockport Borough cemetery.
+His ashes are buried in Stockport Borough Cemetery.

 Family life

-Twice married, Denver has eleven children.
+Twice married, Denver had eleven children.
 Two from his first marriage to Jean, three from his second partner Alma, one from his third partner Jean, and two from his second marriage to Andrea.
 In addition, he had three other children from other relationships.